 You’ve knit the requisite garter stitch scarf… and another and maybe another.
 Now what?
 Knitting has a mountainous learning curve, and if you’re not careful, you can plateau… early.
-Take your beginning knitting skills to the next mountain top with Purl Soho’s Learn to Knit in the Round Pattern!
+Take your beginning knitting skills to the next mountain top with Purl Soho’s Hat In The Round Pattern!

 This Pattern is for advanced beginners who know how to cast on, knit, and purl but who want to learn how to use circular and double pointed needles, as well as how to join and orient knitting in the round.